 To accomplish the goals of this Resolution, the City will highlight and collaborato with minority leadership and social justice groups.
-The City cammits to doveloping resources that support and emplify minority-owned businesses, communit groups and non-profit organizations within our City and broader community.
+The City commits to doveloping resources that support and emptify minority-owned businesses, community groups and non-profit organizations within our City and broader community.
 (Resolution No. 5981, § 7.)

 The City is home to many minorities and recognizes the important contribution of all groups to our community including many social, racial and environmental justice groups that have long been working on issues of equity and inclusion.
-The City's work, to be effective, will need to reflect community alless and to be a part of a usatined and coordinated effort with the local community and community groups.
+The City's work, to be effective, will need to reflect community values and to be a part of a sustained and coordinated effort with the local community and community groups.
 The goal to such coordination is to help ensure that the process to further articulate and define goals and specific actions reflects a diverse range of perspectives and appropriately prioritizes the community's needs and actions for the greatest benefit.

-- A. Community Survey.
-In order to develop resources that support and amplify minority-owned businesses, community groups and non-profit organizations, as an initial step the City could consider implicmenting a survey to gather community input and identifying community needs and interests.
-Such a survey could also be used to track community perception of racial inequality and promote community buy in.4 - B. Support of Minority-Owned Businesses and Groups.
+- A. Community Survey: In order to develop resources that support and amplify minority-owned businesses, community groups and non-profit organizations, as an initial step the City could consider implomenting a survey to gather community input and identifying community needs and interests.
+Such a survey could also be used to track community perception of racial inequality and promote community but to 4. - B. Support of Minority-Owned Businesses and Groups.
 The City could develop policies and programs to support existing local minority-owned small businesses.
-Further, the City could request targeted community feedback to understand what, if any, impediments at the City tevel exist to growing the number of locally-owned small businesses by diverse entrepreneurs. - C. Collaboration with Existing Community Leaders and Groups.
-The City could also choose to collaboratio with existing community organizations sind institutions-including the Capitaleria Unified School Ostrict. the Boys' and Girls' Club, Girls, Inc., the Family Resource Center, among others-to support and implement the City's commitments and further actions.
-These existing
+Further, the City could recuest targeted community feedback to understand what, if any, impediments at the City level exist to growing the number of locally-owned small businesses by diverse entrepreneurs. - C. Collaboration with Existing Community Leaders and Groups.
+The City could also choose to collaborate with existing community organizations sind institutions-including the Carpinteria Unified School District, the Boys and Ginst Club, Gins, Inc., the Family Resource Center, among others-to support and implement the City's commitments and further actions, These existing

-6 For example, the City of Seattle conducts an internal survey of all day employees every two years as well as a regular survey of only residents.
-These surveys allow Seattle to track the progress of the day as a whole, as well as individual regularizations of interactions of conducts and understanding of relations and understanding of relations in terms of the building reside quity into programs, process, indexes and understanding of novi separations are building reside quity into programs, progress indexes and understanding of novi separations are building reside quity into programs, progress indexes and understanding of relations of the survey allows the Seattle to track programs are distinguished and quity and unstead.
+Find dumple, the City of Seattle conducts an internal survey of all day employees every two years as well as a regular survey of oil presidents.
+These surveys allow Seattle to track the progress of the dity as a whole, as the sindrictual departments.
+In Internal of employee understanding of instructions are structural reason, and understanding of how departments are obtaining recite equity into programs, policies, indistricts and budget decisions.
+Continued deployment of the survey allows the Seattle to track programs are districted by the and evaluate the efficacy of programs are districted by an activity and programs.

-organizations could play an important role in bridging the relationship between local government and individual community members, specifically with issues related to educational opportunities.

-D. Creation of Racial Equity/Justice Position.
-One potential approach could be for the City to review bast practices and resources to memorialize job hunctions within the existing City structure and/or create new position(a) that improve community involvement and collaboration with minority leaders, as well as build capacity within underserved groups in our community.
+- organizations could play an important role in bridging the relationship between local government and individual community members, specifically with issues related to educational opportunities. - D. Creation of Racial Equity/Justice Position.
+One potential approach could be for the City to review best practices and resources to memorialize job functions within the existing City structure and/or create new position(e) that improve community involvement and collaboration with minority leaders, as well as build capacity within underserved groups in our community.